Palm Sunday / Shabbat ha gadol

 Jesus had come to defeat a much greater enemy than the Romans, even though they had taken over an enormous number of countries and were seen as a mighty ruler.
 Jesus’ victory would go far beyond the boundaries of this life.

-Jesus’ entry into Jerusalem was the official way of showing himself as the Messiah, the King of Israel.
+Jesus entry into Jerusalem was the official way of showing himself as the Messiah, the King of Israel, we will see how later.

-It is the king who comes with salvation and it is the king who will be their salvation, but not by military force over political enemies.
+A king who comes with salvation, but not by military force or over political enemies.

-It is clearly no coincidence that John emphasizes that it is palm leaves that are used, with all the image of the garden of Eden, the promised land, wisdom, justice, restoration, We salute the King of the Garden of Eden.
+It is clearly no coincidence that the book of John emphasizes that it is palm leaves that are used.
+We salute the King of the Garden of Eden.
 Jerusalem’s new King, the King of the City of Peace!

 Palm leaves are seen everywhere on the walls of the Tabernacle and Temple, thus an image of the Garden of Eden, the promised land.